Critical phenomena in higher curvature charged AdS black holes: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank the Council of Scientific and Industrial Research (C. S. I. R), Government of India, for financial support.
-He would also like to thank Prof. Rabin Banerjee and Dibakar Roychowdhury for useful discussions.
+He would also like to thank Prof. Rabin Banerjee, Dibakar Roychowdhury and Dr. Bibhas Ranjan Majhi for useful discussions.